Montessori Techniques that Can Help Handle Your Child’s Anger

 - So it’s important that, as parents, we guide our children with calm and patience.
 Never neglect these outbursts, especially if they are small.
 We need to trace their origin, and provide strategies to combat them.

 In the last couple of years, so-called “calm bottles” have become extremely popular, and are used to relieve stress and anxiety in children.
 However, it’s important to clarify what their purpose is and how to use them.

 - A calm bottle is a visual stimulus that children can center their attention on for a few moments, thanks to the movement of the glitter inside the bottle.

 - A child must always use one in the company of an adult.

-- A child can, for example, take a calm bottle to their bed every day.
-While your child observes and moves it you can ask her how her day went, or what worries her, what makes her scared, what she likes and dislikes, for example.
+- A child can, for example, take a calm bottle to bed every day.
+While your child observes and moves it you can ask him how his day went, or what is worrying him.
+You can also ask him what makes him scared, and what he likes and dislikes, for example.

-- You should ask these questions correctly, without judging her, and also without having to directly ask her.
-Instead, the questions you pose to your child will be part of a game which fosters her emotional release.
+- You should ask these questions correctly, without judging him, and also without having to ask him directly.
+Instead, the questions you pose to your child will be part of a game which fosters his emotional release.

-Calms bottles are simple resources that can greatly help us as parents, and they can be easily made at home.
+Calm bottles are simple resources that can greatly help us as parents, and they can also be made at home very easily.